 |Anna Zakrzewska was a courier/medical orderly in the Polish underground.
 Her codename was Hanka Biała (White Hannah).
 Following training in June/July 1944 in the Wyszkowa forest, she joined the uprising.
 Anna, 18, perished.|

 The Germans were stretched to the limit fighting the Soviets just on the other side of the river in the suburbs, so the Poles quickly took possession of the city center on the west bank.
-With the Germans so weak, the Poles were confident that the Germans would continue retreating past Warsaw and that the partisans would then be in position to greet the Soviets as they pursued the fleeing Nazis.
+With the Germans so weak, the Poles were confident that the Germans would continue retreating past Warsaw and that the partisans would then be in position to greet the Soviets as they pursued the fleeing Germans.

 The Soviets troops, though, were tired.
 They had blasted hundred of miles in one huge leap.
 While the Germans hadn't offered much resistance, it took a lot of troops to re-occupy their own territory and guard the hundreds of thousands of German POWs.
 Tank treads always need replacing after driving hundreds of miles or less, and troops who have walked hundreds of miles are loathe to commit themselves to further immediate action.
 Petrol, food, ammunition, roads, railways - all were in short supply or needed repair by August 1944.
 The Germans also almost ritualistically throughout the war retreated to large rivers and then held there.
 The Vistula was just such a river, and one had only to glance at the map to see that the Germans would make a stand there.

 The Soviets reached the river, but then faced some determined German counterattacks on the east bank.
 The Poles in Warsaw began to see more and more German troops appear in and around the city who were there to form the usual German river defense line.
-The Nazis did not just have police-type weapons such as pistols and rifles, but actual combat units such as mobile artillery and tanks.
+The Germans did not just have police-type weapons such as pistols and rifles, but actual combat units such as mobile artillery and tanks.

 |Dirlewanger troops in action.
 These types of photos, which caused them to be identifiable, led them to don masks later (Schremmer, Federal Archive).|

 These were not ordinary Wehrmacht troops, but criminals released from German prisons, Russian turncoats who knew only death awaited them after German defeat, and the like.
 The "soldiers" had absolutely no scruples or compunction about any rules of war - just the types of minions that Adolf Hitler liked.
 Dirlewanger himself, for instance, was so universally hated that he was beaten to death by his guards after the war, and Kaminski's brigade was so lawless that Bronislav Kaminski was shot for their crimes by the Gestapo - his own side!
-They were too out-there in terms of brutality even for the Nazis!
+They were too out-there in terms of brutality even for the German!
 For these guys, it was personal.

 The uprising under the command of General Count Tadeusz Komorowski (Bor-Komorowski was a code name for him and is what most people remember) went well for a few days.
 Even at the beginning, though, the few Germans in the city put up fierce resistance, which was not unusual for German cities behind the lines attacked by surprise.
 The German plan was to separate the area controlled by the rebels from the Vistula, which even if the Soviets stood directly on the other side of the river (which they didn't yet) would mean the resistance would be completely isolated with no hope of supply (very little was likely anyway).
 This was accomplished quickly, though some limited reinforcements did arrive for the Poles from across the river during August.